 OK, you qualify.
 Now what?
 The PTC is a unique tax credit in that it’s paid in advance, before you actually file your tax return.
 Yes, you read that correctly.
 How’s that for a gift from the IRS?
 Unfortunately, you won’t actually see the money if you elect this option.

-If you qualify, the Marketplace will calculate how much of a credit you’ll likely be entitled to, and the IRS will begin paying it out toward your January 2019 insurance coverage, well before tax day rolls around.
+The Marketplace will calculate how much of a credit you’ll likely be entitled to if you qualify, and the IRS will begin paying it out toward your January 2021 insurance coverage, well before tax day rolls around.
 But that money goes to your insurance company, not to you.

 You’re only responsible for paying any portion of the monthly premiums that remain after applying the monthly amount of your advance payment PTC.

-Maybe you’d really rather have your hands on that tax credit cash instead.
-You can do that.
-The IRS won’t force you to let them send the money to your insurer in advance.
-But if you want to actually claim this refundable tax credit personally, you won’t get it until you file your income tax return.
+The IRS won’t force you to let them send the money to your insurer in advance, but if you want to actually claim this refundable tax credit personally, you won’t get it until you file your income tax return.
 That PTC option is not an advance payment.